lithium/code-wars/README.md

 ## Overview

+The game board is a virtual computer, MARS.
 Players write Programs in RedAsm to battle with other Players' Programs.
 Programs must change memory locations to survive and grow.
-The last Program standing wins.

-The game board is a virtual computer, MARS.
 MARS has a circular memory of 4096 32bit words.
 MARS has no registers, only primary memory (RAM).
 A Thread that executes an invalid operation dies.

 ## Gameplay

-- All participating players submit their Program to the Referee
+1. All participating players submit their Program to the Referee
-- The Referree places each Program into a random place in Memory.
+1. The Referree places each Program into a random place in Memory.
-- If a player's Thread encounters an illegal operation it dies.
+1. If a player's Thread encounters an illegal operation it dies.
-- When only one player's Threads remain, a winner is declared.
+1. When only one player's Threads remain, a winner is declared.

 ## Open Source Used